Albert0i/mern_stack_course_part_1/fronttest/README.md

 Please check [API Slices: React Hooks](https://redux-toolkit.js.org/rtk-query/api/created-api/hooks#usequery) for more.

-Don't forget to provide the Api to our `App`.
+Last but not least, don't forget to provide the Api to your `App`.

 App.js
 ```javascript